-The companies in the SPDR S&P 500 Fossil Fuel Reserves Free ETF do not own any oilfields, coal mines, or natural gas wells.
+The SPDR S&P 500 Fossil Fuel Reserves Free ETF companies do not own any oilfields, coal mines, or natural gas wells.
 Stocks in the SP5F3UP include Berkshire Hathaway (NYSE: BRK.B), Alphabet, Apple (NASDAQ: AAPL), JP Morgan Chase & Company (NYSE: JPM), and Facebook Inc. (NASDAQ: FB).

 The ESG potential of the SPDR S&P 500 Fossil Fuel Reserves Free ETF is questionable.
 One company it owns, Berkshire Hathaway, owns pipelines that move oil.
 Sustainalytics Inc. gave Berkshire Hathaway a high ESG risk score of 46 on January 1, 2020.

 Many people will not consider the SPDR S&P 500 Fossil Fuel Reserves Free ETF an ESG investment because it owns Berkshire Hathaway.

 The team behind the Parnassus Endeavor Fund Investor fund uses ESG criteria as one factor in its stock-picking process.
 The Parnassus portfolio managers’ other criteria include low share prices, quality management teams, and long-term competitive advantages.

-Parnassus’s managers consider companies with outstanding workplaces and their refusal to invest in fossil fuels as ESG criteria.
+Parnassus’s managers consider companies with outstanding workplaces and refuse to invest in fossil fuels as ESG criteria.
 The advantage to Parnassus is that it holds stocks other ESG funds do not.

 Parnassus’s 2020 holdings include The Gap (NYSE: GPS), FedEx Corp (NYSE: FDX), and Cisco Systems Inc. (NASDAQ: CSCO).
 The ESG criteria of some of Parnassus’s holdings are questionable.

 FedEx uses hundreds of airliners and thousands of trucks that burn fossil fuels, for instance.
 The Gap sells clothing that overseas sweatshops could manufacture.

-The PARWX has a minimum initial investment of $2,000, so it is very expensive.
+The PARWX has a minimum initial investment of $2,000, so it is costly.

 9. Vanguard ESG U.S. Stock ETF (ESGV)

-The Vanguard ESG excludes some stocks of companies that do not meet the standards of the UN global compact.
+The Vanguard ESG excludes some stocks of companies that do not meet the UN global compact standards.
 Vanguard ESG also excludes some stocks in companies that do not meet diversity criteria.